Nicolas-M-Wong/Upscale/README.md

  - *Translating/adding comments in English*
  -  *Translating variables name in English*
  - *Improving global readability of the code*
- - *Changing the structure from function with librairies to class*
+ - *Changing the structure of the code from function with librairies to class*
  - *C++ variant of the programm to improve speed and efficiency*